iamdonovan/spymicmac/doc/setup.rst

 Installing sPyMicMac
 ####################
-Next, use **pip** to install the scripts and python modules:
+Next, use ``pip`` to install the scripts and python modules:
 ::

     pip install -e sPyMicMac

 from the repository folder.
-Note: the *-e* allows you to make changes to the code (for example, from git updates or through your own tinkering), that will then be updated within your python install.
-If you run *pip install* without this option, it will install a static version of the package, and any changes/updates will have to be explictly re-installed.
+Note: the `-e` allows you to make changes to the code (for example, from git updates or through your own tinkering), that will then be updated within your python install.
+If you run `pip install` without this option, it will install a static version of the package, and any changes/updates will have to be explicitly re-installed.

 Assuming that you haven't run into any errors, you should be set up.
 You can verify this by running:
 ::